yug54475/movie_rec_system/README.md

 # 🎬 Movie Recommender System (TMDB Dataset)

 A **content-based movie recommender system** built using the TMDB 5000 Movies Dataset.
-This project suggests similar movies based on the one you like — using NLP and cosine similarity techniques.
+This project suggests similar movies based on the one you like, using NLP and cosine similarity techniques.

 ---